viklund/courses/assembly/1611/exercises/assembly_assessment.md

 Finally we can use the smalt mapping, and the perfect mapping to run the reapr pipeline.
 Run `reapr pipeline` to get help on how to run, and then run the pipeline.
 Store the results in `reapr_<assembler>`.

+There are several checks you can do after running Reapr (detailed [here](ftp://ftp.sanger.ac.uk/pub/resources/software/reapr/Reapr_1.0.18.manual.pdf)) but for now we'll stick to looking at the split output file, called `04.break.broken_assembly.fa`.
+Use this file together with the original assembly to generate a quast report.
+How does the results look after reapr?

 ## KMER analysis